K3NK3/ComfyUI-K3NKImageGrab/README.md

 - When starting a new shot, choose a frame from the middle for better temporal coherence

 ### Frame Group Management
-- WanVideo processes frames in groups of 4
+- WanVideoWrapper processes frames in groups of 4
 - `batch_start_frame=1` skips the first 4 frames (entire first group)
 - `batch_end_frame=2` removes the last 8 frames (2 groups)
 - Always work with multiples of 4 for clean SVI integration